shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 # Individual Sales

 I am beginning to accept requests for individual goats, however, I'll give preference to group purchses.
+I won't sell a goat to live alone.
+Goats need companionship of other goats in order to be happy.
+There is an old saying "A lonely goat is a dead goat."
+Wethers make great pets and are better pets than does.
+Please consider this when asking about does as pets.

 I have more in each goat than they are individually priced.
 I'm taking a huge loss on this herd but I need to move them soon.

 The information on this site is a bit dated.
 Not all goats are listed under "Goats"  but the above table is up-to-date and accurate.
 I'll be updating pics and information on individual goat pages as time permits.

 All goats are due for CD&T shots in March 2016.
-Hooves were trimmed in December 2016.
+Hooves were trimmed in December 2015.
 I do random fecals to test for internal parasites.

 # Contact